Safeguarding for Nannies

 Regional variants available for England, Scotland, Wales and Northern Ireland

-Covers everything from concern to referral, written in the context of caring for a child in their own home.
+The Safeguarding for Nannies online course covers everything from concern to referral, written in the context of caring for a child in their own home

-This course is designed to meet the child protection training requirements for nannies and au pairs, which is laid out in the statutory guidance for the safeguarding and promotion of welfare for children.
+This Safeguarding for Nannies online course is designed to meet the child protection and safeguarding training requirements for nannies and au pairs, which is laid out in the statutory guidance for the safeguarding and promotion of welfare for children.

 There are regional variants of the course, written to meet the specific needs of learners in Scotland and Wales.